albertus-andito/personal-web/src/content/dissertation.md

 > The scope of this project should be limited to make it more feasible, such as by limiting the number of predicates or entity types, or maybe limiting the domain.

-This page will be updated with the progress of the project.

-Anyone that has interest in this topic or has any suggestion, feel free to contact me.